janaom/GCP-DE-project-uber-etl-pipeline/README.md

-Additionally, it is important to note that one of the main purposes of this project is to gain familiarity with the Mage tool.
-Mage provides an alternative approach to Airflow for managing ETL workflows and will be the primary tool used for orchestrating the data pipeline in this project.
+Additionally, a key objective of this project is to gain familiarity with the Mage tool.
+Mage offers an alternative approach to Airflow for managing ETL workflows and will be the primary tool used to orchestrate the data pipeline.

 ![image](https://github.com/janaom/GCP-DE-project-uber-etl-pipeline/assets/83917694/6cada155-6df3-4497-8410-ab0d9f4d0b09)